Assessing the Computational Complexity of Multi-Layer Subgraph Detection

-To this end, let $G_1=(V,E_1)$ and $G_2=(V,E_2)$ be two input graphs for which we would like to know whether there is an $X\subseteq V$ of size at least $k$ such that both $G_1[X]$ and $G_2[X]$ have a perfect matching.
-We solve the problem by a simple reduction to \textsc{Maximum Weight Matching}, where we assume that the graph has edge weights and the task is to find a matching with maximum edge weights.
+To this end, let $G_1=(V,E_1)$ and $G_2=(V,E_2)$ be the two layers of the input graph for which we would like to know whether there is an $X\subseteq V$ of size at least $k$ such that both~$G_1[X]$ and~$G_2[X]$ have a perfect matching.
+The reduction is given in the following lemma and visualized in \autoref{fig:matching}.

 \begin{lem} Given two graphs $G_1=(V,E_1)$ and $G_2=(V,E_2)$, define a graph $G'=(V',E')$ as follows: \begin{compactitem} \item $V'=\{v_1,v_2\mid v\in V\}$ and \item $E'=\{\{v_1,v_2\}\mid v\in V\}\cup \{\{u_i,v_i\}\mid \{u,v\}\in E_i\}$. \end{compactitem}